 This always busy cafe right on Sunset Drive is the go-to spot in the area for a quick breakfast or leisurely lunch.
 Serving up a variety of mouthwatering pastries like almond croissants, macarons, truffles, and fruit tarts, alongside heartier dishes like breakfast bowls, huveos Ibericos, salads, avocado toasts, and more.

 With indoor and outdoor vibes, Town Kitchen & Bar is the ultimate happy hour destination.
-With 50 percent off selected drinks and finger foods, 4-7 p.m. at Town is always abuzz.
+With 50 percent off selected drinks and finger foods, 4 p.m. to 7 p.m. at Town is always abuzz.

 For Japanese food without pretense, Miyako is a hidden gem.
-A generous sushi menu presents rolls on rolls, nigiri, and sashimi while hot items feature noodles, stir-fry, and tempura.
-For the carb fearing type, the Dadeland rolls are wrapped in cucumber and stuffed with avocado, masago, and fresh salmon or tuna.
+A generous sushi menu presents rolls on rolls, nigiri, and sashimi, while hot items feature noodles, stir-fry, and tempura.
+The Dadeland rolls are wrapped in cucumber and stuffed with avocado, masago, and fresh salmon or tuna for the carb-fearing type.

 Stepping onto the scene with Southern cuisine, Root & Bone brings New York City swag to South Miami.
 For brunch, the bloody mary bar is a major attraction, while fried chicken, biscuits, deviled eggs, and shrimp and grits are foolproof bets for any time of day.

 Homestyle meals and feels are what make Whisk Gourmet a South Miami staple.
-Open for lunch, dinner, or the uber-popular brunch, Whisk whips up crowd-pleasing plates like the Gnarly Biscuit BEC “Sandwich” and open-faced fried chicken BLT.
+Open for lunch, dinner, or the uber-popular brunch, Whisk whips up crowd-pleasing plates like fried green tomatoes and an open-faced fried chicken BLT.

-The second outpost for this insanely popular local doughnut shop, it serves up all the originals that made its original a hit like the decadent picture worthy doughnuts and creative coffee drinks, plus unique-to-the-location items and events.
+The South Miami outpost of this insanely popular local doughnut shop, Salt Donut serves up decadent picture-worthy doughnuts and creative coffee drinks, plus unique-to-the-location items and events.

 Miami’s own Adrianne Calvo brings her popular comfort food fare to South Miami.
 The creative menu offers up items like truffle fries, brussel sprout salad, a burrata bar, over-filled sandwiches, and a popular weekend brunch menu.
 For dessert guests can opt for one of the over-the-top desserts and spoon-able shakes.